-This product group is highly fragmented, consisting of numerous participants varying in size and competing primarily at a local or regional level.
+This product group is highly fragmented, consisting of numerous participants varying in size.
 Opportunities exist for high quality producers who can successfully differentiate their product and service.
-The Company provides both treated residential lumber products and customized treating services to lumber retailers and wholesalers in Canada for outdoor applications.
-The Company does not supply residential lumber to the U.S. market.
+The Company provides both treated residential lumber products and customized treating services to lumber retailers and wholesalers in Canada and (since the acquisition of McFarland) the United States for outdoor applications.